In this article...

 Notably, Vietnam is a signatory to most of the world’s biggest intellectual property agreements, including the Berne Convention on copyright, the Patent Cooperation Treaty, the Madrid Protocol, and the Paris Convention.
 However, numerous problems exist in enforcing these agreements.

 There have also been extensive efforts to crack down on the sale of fakes, however, it very much seems like when one counterfeit goods outfit is dismantled another quickly pops up to take its place.
-As a result, Vietnam basically has a permanent position on the US Trade Representative’s Special 301 Report watchlist which monitors intellectual property protections around the world.
+As a result, Vietnam basically has a permanent position on the US Trade Representative’s Special 301 Report watch-list which monitors intellectual property protections around the world.

 All of that said, a lot of this is part and parcel with doing business in an emerging economy.

-Foreign beer brands manufacturing in Vietnam
+Key domestic beer makers in Vietnam

 Heineken